 - Complete a CVSA-approved North American Standard Hazardous Material/Dangerous Goods Inspection Course and pass the CVSA-approved written exam with a score of 80% or higher.
-If an inspector fails the initial test, there may be one re-test. - In addition to the training and testing requirements above, the inspector trainee must complete at least 16 North American Standard Hazardous Materials/Dangerous Goods Inspections on nonbulk quantities and demonstrate proficiency in the inspection process.
+If an inspector fails the initial test, there may be one re-test. - In addition to the training and testing requirements above, the inspector trainee must complete at least 16 North American Standard Hazardous Materials/Dangerous Goods Inspections on non-bulk quantities with a certified inspector who will evaluate the trainee inspector for knowledge of the regulations, proficiency in the inspection process and documentation of violations.
 These inspections should be completed as soon as practicable, but no later than six months after passing the written exam.
 Inspections conducted for initial certification cannot be combined.